What Are The Misconceptions Of Yoga?

 Yoga Works Than Traditional Forms of Counseling

 Trauma is stored in our body’s tissues.
 They live in our bodies until they are released.
 Yoga therapy, which is a body-centered therapeutic approach, can directly get to the root of the tension.
 Incorporating yoga is a therapeutic approach that focuses on true healing.
+Yoga therapists specialize in this modality, tailoring it to the individual’s unique needs.

 Just talking with your yoga teacher or yoga therapist does not directly target the trauma stored inside.
 A combination of yoga techniques can help you return to a sound state.
 Therapeutic Yoga can also allow you to begin processing your trauma and eventually move forward with your life.